JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^imps]: _See_ ongoing fund clarity work both internal and opened on Syndicate GitHub repos in re note 9 in PREV.
 We respectifully submit to the network that you do not get a "second first impression" with regulators, especially given the tacit but not ocntextual background of Jed.
 Are the relatively modest prodits a select few developers present enjoy by arbitraging Soroban AMMs worth giving them a bone to pick with us, _ad infinitum_? 🏛️

-Everyone generally wants to move fast when it comes to klaunching into a sustainable business state&mdash;completely understandabe.
-But might it be prudent to [slow down](https://www.blocktransfer.com/about/values) and build something longstanding to serve generations of users to come?
-At this Merridina, Tomer positted that:
+Everyone generally wants to move fast when it comes to klaunching into a sustainable business state&mdash;completely understandabe.[^easya] But might it be prudent to [slow down](https://www.blocktransfer.com/about/values) and build something longstanding to serve generations of users to come?
+At this Merridina, Tomer positted that:[^bug-20]

 > There is no certainty.
 At the end of the day, it doesn't matter how many audits you go through; it doesn't matter how much testing you do.
 Sometimes there are bugs.

-[^bug-20]
+[^easya]: _See, e.g._ various developer disucssions about the relative easy of deploying a new pool with a custom stabelswap bonding cure or mutli-asset pool composition for "diversification."
+Might these capital allocation quandaries necessarily exist in the market, solvable chiefly and simply by propor native balances incorpated into a higher optimized system?
+Perhaps the capable core developers and ecosystem partiticpants could trivially implement new curves as needed but not satisfied by passive sell offers, should sufficient aid emmerge?

-[^bug-20]: _See_ _infra_ note XYZ "paraphrase" _quo videtur_ we are all in agreement.
+[^bug-20]: _See_ _infra_ note XYZ [^maths] _quo videtur_ we are all in agreement.
 But I do not think the most basic of core infrastructure should require scores of bug bounties to attaub modest crdability.
 Maybe the community's satefty approach showcased in the [Soroban update delay](https://youtu.be/rbjFjda3_UI?t=7080) can be our guiding light to "take a minute, do things slow, do them steady, do them the right way from the onset, and fix the bug?" 🐛

 While we in the DRS community apprtrciate that there will be bugs in any computer systems, we'd prefer our funds not be at risk in flash crashes perpetuated by complex trading infrastrucutre. 🫤 Would it be best to strictly apply an unwavering software mindset to somethign [as important](https://stellar.expert/blog/tiny-things-matter-or-detective-novel-featuring-stellar-dex) as markets?
 Or might we conceivably best serve the plausible needs of our expanding ecosystem through a [feasible unifrom front](imgs/comments/collective-network-benefit.png)?